• Skip to primary navigation

 About Armenian Coffee

-Armenian Coffee, traditionally known as “Soorj” is a beautifully brewed coffee that has a unique method of crafting and is loved by coffee connoisseurs.
+Armenian Coffee, traditionally known as “Soorj,” is a beautifully brewed coffee with a unique crafting method that coffee connoisseurs love.

-This is a must in every Armenian household and you can find many small stalls selling this coffee on the streets of Armenia.
+This coffee is a must in every Armenian household, and you can find many small stalls selling it on the streets of Armenia.

-Some people say that this coffee is an acquired taste, but although I haven’t grown up drinking this beverage, I loved it the first time I had a sip.
+Some people say that this coffee is an acquired taste, but although I didn’t grow up drinking it, I loved it the first time I had a sip.

-This coffee is made in a special pot known as “Jazzve” or “ibrik”.
-You will find it in any Middle Eastern grocery store even on online portals like Amazon.
-Look for Armenian Coffee Pot or a Turkish Coffee Pot.
+This coffee is made in a special pot known as “Jazzve” or “ibrik.”
+You can find it in any Middle Eastern grocery store or online portals like Amazon.
+Look for an Armenian or Turkish Coffee Pot.

 Drink this coffee in the morning to kick start your busy day or in the evening to calm yourself after a hectic day.

 This recipe is vegan and gluten-free.
-I used a jazzve (300 ml,10 oz) fit for making 2 cups of coffee but if you are looking to make more cups in one go, then use a bigger pot.
+I used a 10 oz Jazzve, which is fit for making 2 cups of coffee, but if you want to make more cups in one go, use a bigger pot.

-Armenian style coffee is served in espresso cups, so make sure you have them with you.
+Armenian-style coffee is served in espresso cups, so ensure you have them.

 History Of Armenian Coffee